davidmreed/nonskating.club/content/guides/scorekeeper.md

 > Critical game information must be displayed in a manner that is highly visible to teams, officials, and spectators.
 This displayed information is considered official...

-which is elaborated in Rules 3.5 (TODO):
+which is elaborated in [Rules 3.5](https://rules.wftda.com/03_scoring.html#errors-in-scoring-score-reporting):

 > The Official Score is that which is reported and visible to teams, Officials, and spectators.